 Many parents are hesitant when considering the importance of early years education.
-However, studies have shown that the effects of early learning on child development are significant: cognitive and emotional development, improved social skills, better academic results in later life and fewer behavioural problems are just some of the benefits an early childhood education can offer.
+However, studies have shown that the effects of early learning on child development are significant.
+Some examples of these include, increased cognitive and emotional development, improved social skills, better academic results in later life and fewer behavioural problems.

-At MRN, our educational programmes are based on the Early Years Foundation Stage (EYFS), the curriculum for newborn to five year olds that nurseries in England are legally required to follow.
+Our educational programmes are based on the Early Years Foundation Stage (EYFS), the curriculum for new-born to five year olds.
 The EYFS sets out the framework for the learning, development, assessment and well-being for our staff to follow whilst your child is under our care.

 There are seven areas of learning and development in the EYFS: